centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Filter category
   The categories of events accepted by this input.
   If empty, no restriction on events accepted.
 If filled, only events of the given type will be processed.
-Input that accept data from the Centreon Engine Broker module should be set to accept only *Neb* events.
+Inputs that accept data from the Centreon Engine Broker module should be set to only accept *Neb* events.
 Connection Port
   The port that will be used for the connection.
 Mandatory.
 Host to connect to